3nsoft/ecma-nacl/README.md

 This code is provided here under [Mozilla Public License Version 2.0](https://www.mozilla.org/MPL/2.0/).

-NaCl C library is public domain code by Daniel J. Bernstein and others crypto gods and semi-gods.
+NaCl C library is public domain code by DJBernstein and Co.
 We thank thy wisdom of giving us developer-friendly library.

 Scrypt C library is created by Colin Percival.
 We thank thee for bringing us strong new ideas in key derivation tasks.